Canvas Pilot

 Academic Technologies is dedicated to providing the best teaching and learning environment for our campus.
 Our team explores digital academic technologies and leads efforts to innovate within our campus community.
 In May 2024, acting Provost Neva Specht tasked Academic Technologies with conducting a Canvas LMS pilot program in spring 2025.

-Faculty participating in the pilot will receive comprehensive support from the Academic Tech team to ensure a smooth transition to Canvas and address any questions that may arise.
-Faculty will have ongoing access to meetings with their academic technologists, either one-on-one or in small groups, to ask questions and provide feedback.
-Additionally, faculty will have the option to attend training sessions provided by the Canvas team.
+Faculty participating in the pilot received comprehensive support from the Academic Tech team to ensure a smooth transition to Canvas and address questions.
+Faculty had ongoing access to meetings with their academic technologists, either one-on-one or in small groups, to ask questions and provide feedback.
+Additionally, faculty had the option to attend training sessions provided by the Canvas team.

-• Learn more about how faculty and students feel about our current LMS and the prospect of change.
+• Learned more about how faculty and students feel about our current LMS and the prospect of change.

-• Pilot Canvas with 20-30 faculty members in at least one of their courses.
+• Worked with 20-30 faculty members who piloted Canvas in at least one of their courses.

-• During the pilot, we will gather faculty and student feedback via surveys.
+• Gathered faculty and student feedback via surveys throughout the process.

-• Compile the results into a report that will be presented to campus leadership.
+• Compiled the results in a report that was presented to campus leadership.

 Status